 'I like to think that this journey has been about working with peers and professionals for the benefit of improving services provided throughout Surrey.
 I felt that having both mental and physical disabilities, my lived experiences could be of some use in co-production of accessibility to meaningful services.

-The professionals who managed the group made me feel included and valued and I greatly appreciated that, as I wanted to be of use in the group.
+Guide to co-production for lived experience experts The professionals who managed the group made me feel included and valued and I greatly appreciated that, as I wanted to be of use in the group.
 I personally got a lot out of the group through listening to others lived experiences and how they created coping mechanisms in their daily lives.